3 high-impact ways the industrial sector can become more sustainable

-Consumers’ increased interest in buying sustainable products means climate-friendly products are in higher demand and businesses need to rethink the impact of their entire supply chain.
-The industrial sector, often second or third tier in the supply chain, are impacted by the pressure to work sustainably.
-The machinery used to produce products that are brought to the market need to be smarter and better customized to minimize the unnecessary use of resources.
+Since consumers are more interested in buying sustainable products than ever before, businesses need to meet that demand by rethinking the impact of their entire supply chain.
+The industrial sector is often a second or third tier in the supply chain, and is thereby impacted by the pressure to work sustainably.
+In order to stay relevant and be chosen in a business supply chain, the machinery used to produce products in the industrial sector need to be smarter and better customized to minimize the unnecessary use of resources.

 For example, according to the UN Global Impact, companies in the industrial sector that prioritize building agribusiness machinery that helps facilitate precise agriculture, reduce water intensity, soil compaction, and energy consumption will – and already do – create shared value.
 This kind of technology is at the brink of a boom and companies within the industrial sector that adopt this kind of technology early on will benefit from becoming a market leader at the forefront of driving innovation forward.
 Not least, they are most likely to win over mature sustainable businesses – an area growing in size and number – as their manufacturer of choice.

-Resource-efficient machinery is not only limited to agribusiness but also includes products that are used every day by consumers, particularly in the transportation sector.
+Resource-efficient with low carbon-emission machinery is not only limited to agribusiness but also includes products that are used every day by consumers, particularly in the transportation sector.
 This means producing more sustainable vehicles – from planes to ships to buses, trains, and trams.
-The greenhouse gas emissions of these products, used constantly and globally, is a significant contributor to climate change.
+The carbon emissions of these products, used constantly and globally, is a significant contributor to climate change.
 Businesses that invest in climate friendly technologies are positioned to become world-leading companies, and thus choose manufactures that do the same.
-An easy example of this is Tesla, an electric vehicle and clean energy company, which made an annual revenue of $21.461B in 2018, an 82.51% increase from the year before.
-In January 2020, Tesla became the America’s most valuable auto company American history.
+An easy example of this is Tesla, an electric vehicle and clean energy company, which made an annual revenue of $31.536B, a 28.31% increase from 2019.
+In January 2020, Tesla became the America’s most valuable auto company American history was written.
 Why?
 Consumers drive the market, and they want to drive cars that create less impact on the planet.

 The circular economy.
 Source: UNIDO